Murder of Tupac Shakur: Shakur

+East Coast–West Coast feud

+The murder occurred at the height of the East Coast–West Coast hip-hop rivalry, a focal point of which was the feud between Shakur and the East Coast rapper Biggie "the Notorious B.I.G."
+Smalls.
+The two rappers were initially friends but had a falling out after Shakur was shot in a building where Smalls was recording in November 1994.
+Shakur accused Biggie and Sean Combs, the head of Smalls's label Bad Boy Records, of setting up or having prior knowledge of the shooting.
+In 1995, the feud intensified with the release of the Smalls song "Who Shot Ya?", which Shakur interpreted as a diss track targeting him, and Knight's speech at the 1995 Source Awards, in which Knight insulted Combs and Bad Boy.

+In June 1996, Shakur released the diss track "Hit 'Em Up", which journalist Chuck Philips described as "a caustic anti-East Coast jihad in which the rapper threatens to eliminate Biggie, [Combs], and a slew of Bad Boy artists and other New York City acts".
+"Hit 'Em Up" is regarded as the feud's centerpiece and a turning point in which things were said and rapped that could never be taken back.

+The publication of VIBE magazine's 1996 Juice issue, featuring Biggie and Combs on the cover along with the caption "East vs. West", was seen as an escalation of the rivalry.

 Prior events

-Tupac Shakur attended the Bruce Seldon vs. Mike Tyson boxing match with Marion "Suge" Knight, the head of Death Row Records, at the MGM Grand in Las Vegas, Nevada.
-After leaving the match, one of Knight's associates, Trevon "Tre" Lane, a member of the M.O.B.
-Pirus gang based in Compton, California, spotted Orlando Anderson, from the rival South Side Compton Crips gang, in the MGM Grand lobby.
-Earlier that year, in July 1996, Anderson and a group of South Side Crips attempted to rob Lane in a Foot Locker store at the Lakewood Center mall in Lakewood, California.
+On the evening of September 7, 1996, Shakur and Knight attended the Bruce Seldon vs. Mike Tyson boxing match at the MGM Grand in Las Vegas, Nevada.
+After leaving the match, one of Knight's associates, Trevon "Tre" Lane, a member of the Mob Piru Bloods gang based in Compton, California, spotted Orlando Anderson, from the rival South Side Compton Crips gang, in the MGM Grand lobby.
+Two months earlier, Anderson and a group of South Side Crips had attempted to steal Lane's Death Row medallion in the Foot Locker store in Lakewood, California.

-Lane told Shakur, who in turn attacked Anderson in the lobby.
+Lane informed Shakur, who in turn attacked Anderson in the lobby.
 Shakur asked Anderson if he was from the "South" (South Side Crips) and punched him in the face, knocking him to the ground.
 Shakur and Knight's entourage assisted in assaulting Anderson.
 The fight, which was captured on the MGM Grand's video surveillance, was broken up by hotel security.

-After the brawl, Shakur returned to his hotel, the Luxor Las Vegas.
-He disclosed to his girlfriend Kidada Jones his involvement in the Anderson fight, previously having promised to return to her after entering the MGM Grand and having her stay in a vehicle.
-Shakur left with Knight in a BMW sedan after changing clothes and went to Club 662, which was owned by Knight, to perform at a charity concert.

-Minutes before the shooting, Shakur's friend Leonard Jefferson captured an infamous image of him in the vehicle with Knight.
-This image ended up being one of the last images of Shakur.
+After the fight, Shakur returned to his hotel, the Luxor Las Vegas.
+He disclosed to his girlfriend, Kidada Jones, his involvement in the fight, having previously promised to return to her after entering the MGM Grand and having her stay in a vehicle.
+After changing clothes, Shakur left with Knight in a black 1996 BMW 750iL sedan and went to Club 662, which was owned by Knight, to perform at a charity concert.
+Minutes before the shooting, an acquaintance of Shakur, Leonard Jefferson, captured one of the last images of Shakur sitting in the vehicle with Knight.